-Well, if you’re going to work with an OEM that means that you will first invest a lot of money doing all the product research and development.
+If you’re going to work with an OEM that means that you will first invest a lot of money doing all the product research and development.

-That means that, apart from spending a lot of money, you’ll spend a lot of time until you have a prototype that can then be taken to mass manufacturing.
+Apart from spending a lot of money, you’ll spend a lot of time until you have a prototype that can then be taken to mass manufacturing.

-You’ll also have to do testing to make sure the product meets any required certification -this can take months.
+You’ll also have to do testing to make sure the product meets any required certification – this can take months.

 But you already planned for all of that, so what else could go wrong?